softwaremagico/BlackGecko/README.md

 python BlackGecko
 ```

-And generate the configuration file as described on the next section.
+Now, generate the configuration file as described on the next section.

 # Configuration
 The basic configuration file is in `/etc/blackgecko.conf` or `/etc/blackgecko/blackgecko.conf`.
 This configuration file will be copied to the user local configuration the first time the application is launched.
 If you want to have different users with different configuration, then edit `/home/<user>/.config/RedOWl/blackgecko.conf`.